 Guide to the Laurelhurst Neighborhood in Portland, Oregon

 If you looking to nurture your young ones and instill in them caring values, find a home in Laurelhurst.
-Members of the neighborhood's Laurelhurst Kids Club not only have the names, phone numbers and addresses of other parents with children the same age in the area, but also have access to weekly play groups, vetted babysitters, critiques of nearby preschools and e-mail alerts with key information, such as a stroller recall or free swim lessons.
-All parents have to do is log on to the Kids Club at the Laurelhurst neighborhood association Web site.
+Members of the neighborhood’s Laurelhurst Kids Club not only have the names, phone numbers and addresses of other parents with children the same age in the area, but also have access to weekly playgroups, vetted babysitters, critiques of nearby preschools and e-mail alerts with key information, such as a stroller recall or free swim lessons.
+All parents have to do is log on to the Kids Club at the Laurelhurst neighborhood association website.

 History of Laurelhurst

 In 1850 congress passed the Donation Land Act, which encouraged individuals to head out west and claim large tracts of land.
 Those arriving on December 1st, through to the time when the Act expired (December 1, 1855), were eligible for 320 acres if married, and 160 acres for unmarried males.
 Note that women could not claim land on their own, but if they claimed land as part of a married couple, their name was put on the deed, marking one of the first times in the history of the US when women could directly own property.
-To gain the deed to the land, a settler would have to live on, and maintain, the land for 4 years.
+To gain the deed to the land, a settler would have to live on, and maintain, the land for four years.

 The area that would become Laurelhurst is comprised of two claims under the Donation Land Act.
 The first claim (claim #1008) was made by Elijah B. Davidson and his wife Saloma.
 The second claim (claim #1027) was settled by Terence and Mary Quinn.